-- Understand The Waterfall Nuances: Often, the waterfall structure will contain nuances like a “catch-up provision” or a “lookback provision.”
-These are additional wrinkles in the investment structure, and all real estate investors should be able to identify them in the operating agreement as well as understand how they affect the risk profile of the transaction.
+- Understand The Waterfall Nuances: Often, the waterfall structure will contain nuances like a “catch-up clause” or a “lookback provision.”
+These are additional wrinkles in the investment structure, and all real estate investors should be able to identify them in the Operating Agreement as well as understand how they affect the risk profile of the transaction.

 - Ask Questions / Consult Experts: Operating Agreements can be very complicated.
 If there are any questions, investors should ask the sponsor, or seek outside advice from a qualified real estate attorney or CPA.